 There are lots of tears and lots of prayers.
 But the work created and the deep friendships formed are ultimately so rewarding that they easily overshadow the challenge of exploring the pain.

-The truth is that any songwriter worth their salt will tell you that you have to be willing to rip your chest open and throw your heart out on the table in order to write something that is going to matter to anyone else.
+The truth is that any songwriter worth his or her salt will tell you that you have to be willing to rip your chest open and throw your heart out on the table in order to write something that is going to matter to anyone else.
 You’ve got to drill down to those universal core emotions or a song will not move the listener from A to B.

 Of all the projects we have done the one that affected me most was Somebody’s Daughter: A Journey to Freedom from Pornography.
 Surprisingly, however this was one of the projects for which the songs were the easiest to write.
 Why?
 Because this issue was affecting someone I cared about.